felixbr/nosql-rest-preprocessor/README.md

 nosql-rest-preprocessor
 =======================

-A helper module which solves common problems when building rest-apis with nosql backends.
+A middleware module which solves common problems when building rest-apis with nosql databases.

 ### Examples